konisan1111/konisan1111/README.md

 Check out my work here plz 🥺🙏 ...NOOOOW 🤞😘

 ## 📚 About Me .　　˚ 　　　 ˚　.˚　✦
 I'm Koni, a hungarian student who lives in Debrecen.
 I'm passionate about game development, and that's what I'm known for there.
-Uhhh I like eating spagetthi, and anything that tastes good but and aint leathal (❤ ω ❤) I like aNiMeEeEe, and even more suprising, I touch grass, uhhh sometimes.
+Uhhh I like eating spagetthi, and anything that tastes good but aint leathal (❤ ω ❤) I like aNiMeEeEe, and even more suprising, I touch grass, uhhh sometimes.

 Certified internet goofball 😝